ta-brook/Bandcamp-DE-project/README.md

 ### Insight from the dataset

-- Most purchases country by region
+#### Most purchases country by region
-    - American
-    - Europe
-    - Oceania
+- American: United States, 397666
+- Europe: United Kingdom, 148551
-    - Asia
+- Oceania: Australia, 55637
-    - Africa
+- Asia: Japan, 32496
+- Africa: South Africa, 2155

-- What time has the highest Purchases in a day
+#### What time has the highest Purchases in a day
-    -
+- 1 PM : 59903

-- What time has the lowest Purchases in a day
+#### What time has the lowest Purchases in a day
-    -
+- 5 AM : 24007

-- Average daily income  and Purchases
-    - Income:
-    - Purchases:

 ## Reproduce this project